 Lake Kivu offers a very relaxing stop over during a birding tour and is not without its highlights.
 The lake supports huge numbers of White-breasted Cormorants, Pied Kingfishers and Osprey can be seen fishing during its migration.
 The lake shores are home to some of Rwanda’s more common terrestrial species and hotel gardens in Karongi, Rubavu and Rusizi can offer interesting birding.
 Double-tooth Barbet is regularly seen in this region along with species such as Yellow-bellied Waxbill, Familiar Chat, Brown-throated Wattle-eye and Spot-flanked Barbet.
 The area around Kinunu also offers good birdwatching for the more common species.

-Elsewhere, Rwanda’s wetlands and marshes cover just of 10% of the country.
-Rugezi, Akanyuru Wetlands and Nyagarongo Welands have been declared Important Birding Areas by Birdlife International, which opened an office in Rwanda in 2017.
+Elsewhere, Rwanda’s wetlands and marshes cover around 10% of the country.
+Rugezi, Akanyaru Wetlands and Nyabarongo Wetlands have been declared Important Bird Areas by Birdlife International.

 Rugezi Marsh, located in north west Rwanda near Gicumbi, is Rwanda’s only RAMSAR Site and is home to good populations of Grauer’s Swamp Warbler and also supports Grey-crowned Cranes, Papyrus Canary and there have been reports of Papyrus Yellow Warbler from here.
 At the south end of the marsh there is an area of open water called Lake Nyagafunzo, a boat ride here is great for seeing some of the more common waterbirds in the country and the possibility of White-backed Duck and Lesser Jacana.